jonathanlermitage/manon/README.md

-do ut           run unit tests only, no integration tests do tc           run unit + integration tests and generate coverage data do itc          run integration tests only and generate coverage data do sc           compute and upload Sonar analysis to SonarCloud do tsc          similar to "do tc" then "do sc" do sb           scan with SpotBugs then show GUI
+do ut           run unit tests only, no integration tests do tc           run unit + integration tests and generate coverage data do itc          run integration tests only and generate coverage data do gatling      benchmark application via a Gatling container (run './do up' first to start application) do sc           compute and upload Sonar analysis to SonarCloud do tsc          similar to "do tc" then "do sc" do sb           scan with SpotBugs then show GUI